 Implications: Mere religion and outward rituals cannot connect us to God because he looks at the heart.

 “Blessed are the peacemakers, for they will be called the children of God.”
 (Matthew 5:9)

-A. Jesus laid down His life to make peace between God and sinners.
-We become peacemakers when we carry that message to others, (Isaiah 52:7) B. The apostle Paul says God has given to us the great ministry of reconciliation, (2 Corinthians 5:18) C. Paul also says we are Christ’s ambassadors God is making his appeal to the mankind through us, (2 Corinthians 5:20)
+Jesus laid down His life to make peace between God and sinners.
+We become peacemakers when we carry that message to others, (Isaiah 52:7).
+The apostle Paul says God has given to us the great ministry of reconciliation, (2 Corinthians 5:18).
+Paul also says we are Christ’s ambassadors God is making his appeal to mankind through us, (2 Corinthians 5:20).

 Implications: As God’s children we preach the gospel because it’s the character of our heavenly Father, the great peacemaker.

 “Blessed are you when people insult you and persecute you and say all kinds of evil things about you falsely on account of me.
 Rejoice and be glad because your reward is great in heaven, for they persecuted the prophets before you in the same way.”
 (Matthew 5:11-12)

 Jesus is saying the unrighteous will chase us and hunt us down, continuously and ruthlessly because of our righteousness, (2 Timothy 3:12).
 He called us to promote peace in a world that cherishes hatred and violence.
 No wonder the world will persecute us, (John 15:19).
 We can rejoice even when we are in great pain because Christ will be with us at all times, (Matthew 28:20).

 Implications: persecution is inevitable.
 But this beatitude says our present sufferings are not worth comparing to the glory that will be revealed in us.